Urobotos/Sandworm/README.md

 The `SET_LED rename` macro introduces also a new RGB(W) memory feature:<br>
 You can adjust the R, G, B, (W) values for a specific neopixel light individually, without resetting the other colors.<br><br>

+You can skip saving LED stats with call SET_LED with parameter SKIP=1

 ### ✂️ A modified `mainsail.cfg` file called `mainsail_custom.cfg` is used:
 The Sandworm printer uses a modified `mainsail.cfg` file called `mainsail_custom.cfg`, the redirected include is listed in `printer.cfg`, so no manual edits are needed.
 This is provided for information only.